The Malta Law Academy (MLA) is a Foundation of the Chamber of Advocates set up in September 2013 with the following aims:

 A Board of five Administrators is responsible for determining the policies of the Foundation and deciding on projects, programmes, initiatives or activities.
 It is assisted by an Advisory Board responsible for the long term view of the Foundation, and whose purpose it is to recommend projects and functions to be concluded and objectives to be achieved during the following year.

-The Advisory Board for 2017 is made up of the following:
+The Advisory Board is made up of the following: